Chronology of the Bible: New Testament

 Apostates and false teachers begin to creep into the church, as Peter and Paul warned, so Jude writes his letter to condemn the apostates and remind the Christians to stay on the right path (68 AD).
 This book is similar to 2 Peter, but could’ve been written earlier than 68 AD if Peter was quoting from Jude, instead of the other way around.

-The Romans besiege Jerusalem as a result of the Great Jewish Revolt (Passover, 70 AD).
+The Romans besiege Jerusalem as a result of the Great Jewish (Yahudim) Revolt (Passover, 70 AD).

-The sign of Jonah that Jesus spoke of is fulfilled in two ways.
+The sign of Jonah that Jesus (Yahusha) spoke of is fulfilled in two ways.
 The first is that he rose from the dead on the 3rd day, just as Jonah spent 3 days in the great fish.
-The second is that Jerusalem was given 40 years to repent before destruction came, just as Jonah proclaimed that Nineveh had 40 days to repent.
+The second is that Jerusalem was given 40 years to repent (they crucified the Messiah during Passover in 30 AD) before destruction came (the Temple was besieged during Passover in 70 AD), just as Jonah proclaimed that Nineveh had 40 days to repent.

-On the same day that the Babylonians destroyed Solomon’s Temple, Titus and the Roman army destroy Herod’s Temple (10th of Av, 70 AD).
-They then pry the stones apart (to get the gold melted in between), leaving it in ruins; no stone was left standing, as Jesus said.
+Potentially on the same day that the Babylonians destroyed Solomon’s Temple, Titus and the Roman army destroy Herod’s Temple (9th/10th of Av, 70 AD).
+They then pry the stones apart (to get the gold melted in between), leaving it in ruins; no stone was left standing, as Jesus (Yahusha) said.

-Heresies begin to spread like wildfire in the church, particularly concerning the divinity of Jesus.
-Most of the apostles are dead, besides John, so he is tasked with fighting these heresies (namely Gnosticism and Docetism).
+Heresies begin to spread like wildfire in the church, particularly concerning the divinity and true nature of Jesus (Yahusha).
+Most of the apostles are dead besides John, so he is tasked with fighting these heresies (namely Gnosticism and Docetism).

-To combat the rise of Gnosticism, especially through Cerinthus, John writes his gospel boldly proclaiming that Jesus is God.
-John notably differs from the synoptic gospels, as he includes unique stories (Nicodemus, feet washing, etc.) and is the only gospel written from the perspective of someone in the inner circle of Jesus (85 AD).
+To combat the rise of Gnosticism, especially through Cerinthus, John writes his gospel boldly proclaiming that Jesus (Yahusha) is the Son of God (Elohim).
+John notably differs from the synoptic gospels, as he includes unique stories (i.e. Nicodemus’ secret visit and Jesus (Yahusha) washing the feet of the disciples) and leaves out things found in the synoptic gospels (i.e. the Transfiguration) (85 AD).

 John writes 1-3 John as letters to the church.
-1 John reminds us that God is love and that the way we love God is by keeping his commandments.
-2 John further reminds the church to walk in Christ’s commandments and to beware of antichrists.
-1 and 2 John also include refutations of Doceticism (1 John 4:1-3, 2 John 1:7).
+1 John reminds us that God (Elohim) is love and that the way we love God (Elohim) is by keeping His commandments and loving others.
+2 John further reminds the church to walk in Christ’s (Messiah’s) commandments and to beware of antichrists.
+1 and 2 John also include refutations of Docetism (1 John 4:1-3, 2 John 1:7).
 3 John is a personal letter to Gaius (90 AD)

 Emperor Domitian begins to heavily persecute Christians (90 AD).
 He tries to kill John, but fails, so he exiles John to the island of Patmos instead (94 AD).

-While exiled to the island of Patmos, John has visions from God and writes Revelation (95 AD).
-The book makes it clear that judgment is coming to the world, and though evil is rising, Jesus will come to put an end to it and reign forever; He is the Alpha and the Omega.
+While exiled to the island of Patmos, John has visions from God (Elohim) and writes Revelation (95 AD).
+The book makes it clear that judgment is coming to the world, and though evil is rising, Jesus (Yahusha) will come to put an end to it and reign as king; He is the Alpha and the Omega (the Aleph and the Tav).
+God (Elohim) will make everything new and dwell among His people!

 Emperor Domitian dies and John is freed from Patmos (96 AD).
-He continues preaching and growing the church for a short period, before dying (98 AD) and passing things over to the Apostolic Fathers (Clement of Rome, Ignatius of Antioch, Polycarp, and Papias).
+He continues preaching and growing the church for a short period, before dying (98 AD), meaning that church leadership is handed over to the Apostolic Fathers (Clement of Rome, Ignatius of Antioch, Polycarp, and Papias).

 HOW WE GOT THE NEW TESTAMENT CANON